lechefran/python_slam/README.md

 **OpenCV**
 OpenCV is a library that contains numerous computer vision algorithms.
 Check them out at [OpenCV](https://docs.opencv.org/3.4/d1/dfb/intro.html).
-To install, use the command `pip3 install opencv-python`.
+To install, use the command `python3 -m pip install opencv-python`.

 **PySDL2**
 PySDL2 is a Python wrapper for the SDL2 library.
 Check them out at [PySDL2](https://pysdl2.readthedocs.io/en/rel_0_9_6/index.html).